notify-rs/notify/CONTRIBUTING.md

  - If you're running in a container, details on the runtime and overlay
  - If you're running in a VM, details on the hypervisor

-When opening a pull request, you agree to release your contribution to the **public domain or the terms of the CC0 license**.
+When opening a pull request, you agree to [the terms of the license][./LICENSE].

 After opening a pull request, the test suite will run.
 It is expected that **if any failures occur** in the critical builds (there are a number of non-critical